 We haven’t analyzed Org62 (Salesforce’s own instance) but we’ve heard that they can beat these numbers!

 Any org over 5 years old has staggering levels of technical debt.
 This means that changes take longer and run the risk of breaking the org.
-This kills the agility of the business.
-This is particularly relevant now as organizations are accelerating their digital transformation.
+This kills the agility of the business, and is particularly relevant now as organizations are accelerating their digital transformation.

 3. Custom Field Limits